St. Bartholomew’s

 Parish News

-Read news from parishes around the province.
-The latest issue of the APCK newsletter is now available online.
+The latest issue of the diocesan newsletter is

 Sunday Mornings at St. Bartholomew’s